-ReThinking Foreign Policy is a 501 c 3 non-profit organization which works to provide a clear lens into U.S. foreign policy that promotes progressive change in U.S. foreign affairs.
-RTFP focuses particularly on addressing the weaponization of antisemitism and Islamophobia in foreign policy and the public discourse by directly confronting these phenomena where they exist, providing progressive movements with the tools and understanding to advocate and mobilize against antisemitism and Islamophobia while also resisting the abuse of these issues to promote militaristic and oppressive ideologies and policy goals.
+- ReThinking Foreign Policy is a 501 c 3 non-profit organization which works to provide a clear lens into U.S. foreign policy and promote progressive change in U.S. foreign affairs.
+RTFP focuses particularly on the intersection of foreign policy and domestic politics, focusing on anti-bigotry movements in the U.S. and linking them to global issues, inspired by the globalist agenda that tells us that domestic problems cannot be solved without also addressing the U.S. role in the world.
+RTFP focuses in part on the weaponization of antisemitism and Islamophobia in foreign policy and domestic public discourse by directly confronting these phenomena where they exist, supporting progressive movements in understanding, advocating, and mobilizing against antisemitism and Islamophobia while also resisting the abuse of these issues to promote militaristic and oppressive ideologies and policy goals.

 - RTFP was started in 2019 by Mitchell Plitnick.

 - Mitchell Plitnick is a political analyst and writer.
 He is the author, with Marc Lamont Hill, of Except for Palestine: The Limits of Progressive Politics, to be published in February 2021 by The New Press.
 He also hosts the ReThinking Foreign Policy podcast which can be found on most popular podcast platforms or by clicking here.